scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-bom.md

     target: 'busybox:latest'
 ```

-Composite Action can be used on Linux or Windows runners following
+Composite Action can be used on Linux or Windows runners as following
 ```yaml
 - name: Generate cyclonedx json SBOM
   uses: scribe-security/action-bom-cli@v0.5.1